|No. of coats||2|

 Also suitable for garden furniture, screens and other exterior wood including pressure impregnated Pine, Douglas Fir, Cedar, Oak or Bangkirai - also suitable for Teak, Eucalyptus and other dense exotic hardwoods as well as thermo treated wood.

-Note: Osmo 'clear' decking oil does not offer any UV resistance so although the wood will be protected from moisture, cracking, splitting and warping, it will not prevent decked areas from turning grey or silver over time.
+*Please Note: Osmo Decking Oil 007 (Clear) does not offer any UV resistance so although the decking will be protected from moisture, cracking, splitting and warping, it will not prevent decked areas from turning grey or silver over time.

-The type and age of the timber can have a dramatic impact on how much oil the wood needs.
-As an example, softwood decking that is old will probably require more oil than a relatively new hardwood deck that probably still retains a fair amount of natural oil.
+The type and age of timber can have a dramatic impact on how much decking oil the wood needs.
+As an example, softwood decking that is old will likely require more oil than a relatively new hardwood decking that still retains a fair amount of natural oil.